mindspore-ai/docs/docs/mindformers/docs/source_en/feature/parallel_training.md

 Parameter Descriptions:

+- pipeline_interleave: Whether to enable multi-pipeline interleaved parallelism.
-- pipeline_scheduler: The scheduling strategy for the pipeline, currently, mindspore transformers only supports setting this to `"seqpipe"`.
+- pipeline_scheduler: The scheduling policy of the pipeline is currently only supported by mindformers "seqpipe" .
 - seq_split_num: The number of Sequence Chunk which splits along the sequence dimension of the input.

 Notes: